Family Link Work Service

 Use virtual communication tools to involve family in meetings and consultations

-- HMP Aylesbury found it very helpful to agree a process with the Offender Management Unit and Safer Custody for holding video calls with family members.
-You may be able to utilise existing processes and vetting arrangements used for social video calls;
+For example, HMP Aylesbury has put in place a process with the Offender Management Unit and Safer Custody for holding video calls with family members.
+You may be able to utilise existing processes and vetting arrangements used for social video calls.

-- Use a multi-disciplinary meeting – for example Safety Intervention Meetings – to make sure everyone is aware of the new process;
+You could use a multi-disciplinary meeting – for example Safety Intervention Meetings – to make sure everyone is aware of the new process.